Grade 7

 The Grade 7 social studies curriculum explores the concepts of empire, migration and revolution.
 Through conceptual learning strategies, students are encouraged to inquire, learn and develop generalizations in order to come to deeper understandings about the world in which they live.
 Through this course of study, students gain a greater understanding of how the people and cultures of the past interacted and impacted the world we live in today.
 Students leave the course considering how individuals and small groups can enact change on both small and large scales.

 Students use a variety of sources, including primary sources, videos, handouts, databases, textbook excerpts, educational websites, and simulations in order to examine the course concepts through the lenses of personal, historical and current events.
-Students use these sources to establish a narrative timeline of key historical events.
-Once students have a grasp of this timeline, they consider essential questions that are linked to Grade 7 social studies standards in order to draw their own conclusions about the past and to link those conclusions to the present.
+Students use these sources to draw their own conclusions about the past and to link those conclusions to the present.

 Throughout Grade 7, students focus on key social studies skills.
 While learning about places and themes, students develop their argumentative writing skills, both in discussions and in writing.
 While learning the content, reading comprehension and research skills are explicitly taught.
-Students also develop historical thinking skills over the course of the year, through source analysis, corroborate findings, consider conflicting information, and communicate their learning.
+Students also develop historical thinking skills over the course of the year, through source analysis, corroborating findings, considering conflicting information and communicating their learning.

 World languages and cultures